Ianodad/ElloTales/README.md

 ## Usage

-Run both the frontend and backend simultaneously with on command
+Run both the frontend and backend simultaneously with one command

 ```sh
 npm run start:both